capactio/capact/README.md

 - [CLI](./cmd/ocftool) - A CLI tool for working with OCF Manifests.
 - [Open Capability Hub](./och-js) - Component, which stores OCF Manifests and exposes API to manage them.
 - [DB Populator](./cmd/populator) - Component, which populates OCF Manifests into database.
-- [Open Capability Format specification](./ocf-spec) - Specification, which defines the shape of Voltron entities
+- [Open Capability Format specification](./ocf-spec) - Specification, which defines the shape of Voltron entities.

 Check the README files in the component directories, for more details about how to use and develop them.